robinsonbrz/django-orm-mastery/README.md

 from inventory.models import Brand from django.db import connection, transaction from django.db import reset_queries
+'''

+cProfile is a Python module that can be used to profile Python code.
+It provides detailed information about the time spent in each function and the number of times each function is called.
+'''
 import cProfile

 # from inventory import views